tomaskovacik/MegaCore/Wiring_reference.md

 ```

 ## sleep()
-the <b>sleep()</b> command can allow an application to reduce its power comsumption considerably.
+the <b>sleep()</b> command can allow an application to reduce its power consumption considerably.
 Sleep modes enable the application to shut down unused modules in the microcontroller, thereby saving power.
 The default mode is SLEEP_IDLE.
 Different AVR devices provides various sleep modes allowing the user to tailor the power consumption to the application's requirements.
 There are six sleep modes set by the [sleepMode()](#sleepmode) command.

 ### Syntax
 ``` c++